Ella Weed, 1889-1894

 While at Barnard, Peterson successfully defended Barnard’s interests in its relations with Columbia by arguing to expand cross-registration so students of both could take an unlimited number of courses at either school, regularizing the College’s relationship with the University in regard to payment for the use of Columbia’s facilities.
 Throughout her tenure, she was able to maintain Barnard’s stability in troubled times, while increasing its luster as a top women’s college.
 She died in 2006.

 Jacquelyn Mattfeld, 1976-1980

 Photograph by Warren Jagger, courtesy of the Barnard College Archives.

-Born on October 5, 1925, in Baltimore, Mattfeld received a diploma from the Peabody Conservatory of Music in 1947 and her bachelor's degree from Goucher College in 1948.
-She went on to earn her Ph.D. from Yale in 1959.
-Later, as associate dean of student affairs at MIT, she was responsible for overseeing both graduate and undergraduate women.
-She also served as provost and dean of faculty at Sarah Lawrence College in 1965, on the Brown University faculty in 1971, and as dean of Brown in 1974.
+Born on October 5, 1925 in Baltimore, Mattfeld received a diploma from the Peabody Conservatory of Music in 1947 and her bachelor’s degree from Goucher College in 1948.
+She went on to earn her PhD from Yale in 1959.
+Later, as associate dean of student affairs at MIT, she was responsible for the affairs of both graduate and undergraduate females.
+Mattfeld also served as provost and dean of faculty at Sarah Lawrence College in 1965, a part of the Brown University faculty in 1971, and as dean at Brown in 1974.